lunarengineer-bot/lunar-engineering-cloud-init-kube/README.md

 ## How do I use this?

-You've got your project set up, you clone this puppy down into it somewhere, and then you call it as a Terraform module with some inputs (see vars.tf at the root level.)
+You call it as a Terraform module with some inputs (see vars.tf at the root level.)

 When you call it you're going to feed it a simplified input representation (fun enhancement: and potentially an organizational mapping document) which builds a set of files for reuse.